 Bring your alcohol with you or just keep the drinking to a minimum to save your wallet!

-The website “Book Me” is popular in New Zealand, but it is also getting to be popular in Fiji!
-I bought a day trip to an island with transport for 50% off on Book Me.
-There are tons of tour deals and even some restaurants.
-It is definitely worth checking out if you want to book any excursions.
+The website “Book Me” is popular in New Zealand, but it is also getting very popular in Fiji!
+I bought a day trip to a remote island (Robinson Crusoe) with transport included for 50% off the normal price on Book Me!

 Yes, Fiji is expensive.
 But what you need to understand is that their economy relies on tourism and the prices really help them out.
 Many of the prices are geared towards wealthy tourists, not budget travelers so you must be smart to travel cheaply in Fiji!